meyn-git/meyncraft/README.md

     * 20Q5 Motor overload tripped
     * 21Q1 Motor overload tripped
     * 21Q5 Motor overload tripped
+  * Adding pages to a component code: [ccp=+x]<br>
+    e.g. comment: "20Q7 Motor overload tripped [ccp=+10]" will generate the following alarm:"30Q7 Motor overload tripped" This could be handy when you have an equipment module that is repeated every x pages in the electrical diagram.
   * Using the current array number: [arrayNr]<br>
     An events is generated for each array value. e.g.: a structure "Array[1..3] of MotorOverload" with comment "20Q7 Motor overload tripped" will generate the following alarms: